crcn/aerial/examples/playground/README.md

 HI PRIO:

 - [ ] saved workspaces
+- [ ] karma test runner* (needed for DNDing anything)

 - [ ] DND working for everything (must be tested)
 - [ ] move style to class shortcut
 - [ ] CSS inspector

+OPTIMIZATIONS:

+- [ ] memoize computed styles
+- [ ] memoize computed boxes

+CLEANUP:

+- [ ] remove types from names such as *Request and *Event - let name imply what kind they are.

 MVP: